patybn3/Savvy-Paws-Client/README.md

  Use alerts for anything.
  Display errors or warnings in the console.
  Display debugging messages in the console.
-Keep this game within a single page application.
-Do not create multiple pages for this website functions, no browser refreshing is allowed.
-This game should also allow multiple games, one at a time by using a restart function/button, visually display the winner and allow the switch between player X and player O.

 ## Technology Used: